Security Analysis of Crosslink 2

-This document analyses the security of Crosslink in terms of liveness and safety.
-It assumes that you have read The Crosslink Construction which defines the protocol.
+This document analyzes the security of Crosslink 2 in terms of liveness and safety.
+It assumes that you have read The Crosslink 2 Construction which defines the protocol.

 Liveness argument

-This is technically independent of the other changes; you can omit the Finality depth rule and the protocol would still have security advantages over Snap‑and‑Chat, as well as solving its "spending from finalized outputs" issue.
-In that case the incentives to "pull" the finalization point forward to include new final bft‑blocks would be weaker, but honest bc‑block‑producers would still do it.
+This is technically independent of the other changes; you can omit the Finality depth rule and the protocol would still have security advantages over Snap‑and‑Chat, as well as being much simpler and solving its “spending from finalized outputs” issue.
+In that case the incentives to “pull” the finalization point forward to include new final bft‑blocks would be weaker, but honest bc‑block‑producers would still do it.

 It would still be a bug if there were any situation in which failed to be live, though, because that would allow tail‑thrashing attacks.